hyperupcall/blog/content/post/fibonacci pascal eqn part 1.md

 $$

 ## Relationship Between Pascal's Triangle and the Fibonacci Sequence
 What exactly is this relatiponship?
 First, draw diagonal lines intersecting various rows of the Fibonacci sequence.
-Then, add the terms up within each diagronal line to obtain the $$zth$$ element of the Fibonacci sequence.
+Then, add the terms up within each diagronal line to obtain the $$z_{th}$$ element of the Fibonacci sequence.

 ![Pascal's Triangle](../image/pascals-triangle.png)

-The green lines represent the division between each term in the Fibonacci sequence and the red terms represent each $$zth$$ term, the sum of all black numbers sandwiched within the green borders.
-In this case, the green lines are initially at an angle of $$20\degree$$, and gradually become less steep as $$z$$ increases.
+The green lines represent the division between each term in the Fibonacci sequence and the red terms represent each $$z_{th}$$ term, the sum of all black numbers sandwiched within the green borders.
+In this case, the green lines are initially at an angle of $$\frac{\pi}{9}$$ radians, and gradually become less steep as $$z$$ increases.

-Like I said, I'm going to be using $$_nC_k$$ symbols to express relationships to Pascal's triangle, so here's the relationship expressed with different symbols.
+Like I said, I'm going to be using $$_nC_k$$ symbols to express relationships to Pascal's triangle, so here's the triangle expressed with different symbols.

 ![Pascal's Triangle](../image/pascals-triangle-2.png)

 We can write the first 5 equations.
+We want to generate the $$_nC_r$$ terms using some formula.

 $$z_1 = {_0C_0} = 1$$